 Gordon Roger Alexander Buchanan Parks was an American photographer, musician, writer and film director.
 He is best remembered for his photographic essays for Life magazine and as the director of the 1971 film, Shaft.

-Categories: Photography, Video • Tags: african american, african american photographer, analog, artist, black and white photography, Black History month, film director, film photography, Gordon Parks, Life magazine, musician, nicole small photo blog, photographic essays, Photography, Shaft, social realism, writer
+Categories: Journal Entries, Video • Tags: african american, african american photographer, analog, artist, black and white photography, Black History month, film director, Film Photography, Gordon Parks, Life magazine, musician, nicole small photo blog, photographic essays, Photography, Shaft, social realism, writer